 Innovative ways to fund a garden program

 Join this live, interactive session to learn new ways to fund your new or existing school garden program.
 John and Kevin will field questions from attendees after their presentation.

 – This webinar will be recorded and archived in this community for viewing at anytime.

-.
+John Fisher is the Director of Programs and Partnerships for Life Lab.
 Through his work at Life Lab, John provides training and support to thousands of garden educators across the nation.
 John is a co-founder of the California School Garden and National School Garden Networks.
 He coordinates the garden program at Pacific Elementary School in Davenport, California.
-Follow John on Twitter @lifelabtweets
+Follow John on Twitter @lifelabtweets.